June Bug

 The Life Cycle of a June Bug

 Like many insects, the life cycle of a June bug has four stages: egg, larva, pupa, and adult.
-June bugs typically lay anywhere from 50 to 200 eggs beneath the soil surface during the months of May or June.
+June bugs typically lay anywhere from 50 to 200 eggs beneath the soil surface during May or June.
 The larvae will then hatch three to four weeks later.
 The June bug is in the pupae stage for roughly three weeks before it matures into a full adult — with a projected life span of one to three years.

 Dead or wilted plants are the most common indicator of a June bug problem.
 Adult beetles often eat tree and shrub leaves, making their presence noticeable.
 While you may not be able to see the pest, the potential for an infestation is still present.